Cook Islands: Religion

-In the Cook Islands the Church is separate from the state, and most of the population is Christian.
-The religious distribution is as follows:
+In the Cook Islands, there is separation between the church and the state, and most of the population is Christian.

-The various Protestant groups account for 62.8% of the believers, the most followed denomination being the Cook Islands Christian Church with 49.1%.
+Various Protestant groups account for 62.8% of the believers, the most followed denomination being the Cook Islands Christian Church with 49.1%.
 Other Protestant Christian groups include Seventh-day Adventist 7.9%, Assemblies of God 3.7% and Apostolic Church 2.1%.
-The main non-Protestant group is Roman Catholics with 17% of the population.
+The main non-Protestant group are Catholics, with 17% of the population.
 The Church of Jesus Christ of Latter-day Saints makes up 4.4%.
+"None" or "unspecified" account for 15.6% of the population.